 Memory is an important component of your computer, and selecting and managing it properly is vital to keeping your system up and running at peak efficiency.
 If your computer is an older model or if it lags or freezes, you may not have enough memory.

-All Kingston memory is backed by a lifetime warranty and the legendary reliability that makes Kingston the world’s independent memory leader.
+All Kingston memory for Acer is backed by a lifetime warranty and the legendary reliability that makes Kingston the world’s independent memory leader.

-Get your questions answered by Kingston’s Technical Support Team
+Get answers to all your questions from Kingston’s experienced Technical Support team.

 In MacOS, select "About This Mac" or "About This Computer" from the Apple menu in the upper left corner of your Desktop.
 This will provide information about your Mac's total memory (built-in memory plus DIMMs or SIMMs installed).